-The Eredivisie outfit won the first leg 1-0 and a spirited showing in Russia was enough to go through to the next roundAZ Alkmaar booked its place in the Europa League quarterfinals after grinding out a 0-0 draw (Agg.
-0-1) away to Anzhi Makhachkala.
+The Eredivisie outfit won the first leg 1-0 and a spirited showing in Russia was enough to send them through to the next roundAZ booked their place in the Europa League quarter-finals after grinding out a 0-0 draw (agg 0-1) away to Anzhi Makhachkala.

-Anzhi, which saw Karlen Mkrtchyan dismissed late on, could count itself unfortunate to come into the encounter 1-0 down after dominating large spells of the first leg, but posed little threat as it exited the competition.
+Anzhi, who saw Karlen Mkrtchyan dismissed late on, could count themselves unfortunate to come into this encounter 1-0 down after dominating large spells of the first leg, but posed little threat as they exited the competition.

-Nemanja Gudelj hit the post from a first-half free kick for AZ, which committed few men forward in a bid to hold on to the lead.
+Nemanja Gudelj hit the post from a first-half free-kick for AZ, who committed few men forward in a bid to hold on to their lead.

-The Russian Premier League's basement club exerted some pressure late on in a bid to salvage its European dreams, but the Dutch defense held firm to extend AZ's unbeaten run in the competition to 10 games.
+The Russian Premier League's basement club exerted some pressure late on in a bid to salvage their European dreams, but the Dutch defence held firm to extend their unbeaten run in the competition to 10 games.

 Defender Gia Grigalava, one of four changes from the first-leg loss, found himself in an advanced position early on, but the Georgian wasted the hosts' first sight of goal by lofting his effort harmlessly over the crossbar from the edge of the penalty area.

 AZ boss Dick Advocaat – watching from the stands after his sending off in Alkmaar – had plenty of room to make himself comfortable as a sparsely populated Stadion Saturn contributed to what was a low-key opening to the encounter, with both sides struggling to put either goalkeeper under any pressure at all.